Energy Deregulation in New York

 In 1996, the New York Public Service Commission passed the Competitive Opportunities Case legislation.
 This opened up the residential energy markets to competition.

-Quick Facts about Energy in New York
+Quick Facts About Energy Choice in New York

-- NY First to Deregulate.
-New York was one of the first states in the US to deregulate their electricity and gas.
+- NY First to Deregulate: New York was one of the first states in the US to deregulate their electricity and gas.

-- Renewable energy.
-The state requires all utility providers to produce a portion of the energy they sell from renewable sources.
+- Renewable energy: The state requires all utility providers to produce a portion of the energy they sell from renewable sources.

 - Not required to mix fuel with renewable sources.
-Other states require their gasoline supply to be mixed with a renewable fuel.
+Other states require their gasoline supply to be combined with a renewable fuel.
 New York does not impose this rule, and car owners are free to use whatever gasoline they want.

-Energy Providers in New York
+Contact Energy Providers in New York

-Con Edison Residents residing in the Westchester County and New York City get their electricity and gas courtesy of Con Edison.
+Con Edison Residents residing in Westchester County and New York City get their electricity and gas courtesy of Con Edison.

 Address: 111 Broadway #1601, New York, NY 10006